lehins/lehins.github.io/_posts/2020-07-10-canny-benchmarks.md

   LLVM, which is not always trivial to setup.
 Another personal dislike I have is that it requires you to use a special DSL for the code you write, but it is a small price to pay for ability to run Haskell on a GPU.
-* [`repa`](https://hackage.haskell.org/package/repa) seems to be in an very inactive mode with a few maintainers occasionally accepting patches and updating bounds of dependencies, but no new features are being developed and the initiative on the rewrite of repa-4 a few years ago has stalled and is now abandoned.
+* [`repa`](https://hackage.haskell.org/package/repa) seems to be in a very inactive mode with a few maintainers occasionally accepting patches and updating bounds of dependencies, but no new features are being developed.
+The initiative on the rewrite of next version of repa-4 a few years ago has stalled and is now bitrotting in the graveyard of unfinished projects.
 * [`yarr`](https://hackage.haskell.org/package/yarr) has been abandoned for a few years now and there is currently no version available that compiles with any GHC newer than 8.2.
 This fact posed a problem for me, because my own implementation works only on ghc